dm4ml/motion/docs/concepts/relation.md

 # Relations

-Relations are the primary way that data is stored in Motion.
+A Motion application stores data in a data store, which comprises of different relations.

 ## Defining a Relation